APDevTeam/Movecraft/README.md

 Older builds (1.10 and below) are located on the [Spigot forums](https://www.spigotmc.org/resources/movecraft.31321/)

 ## Building
 Movecraft uses multiple versions of the Spigot server software for legacy support.
 As such, you need to run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for several versions before building the plugin.
-This can be done anywhere on the same machine as Movecraft will be built.
+It doesn't matter where you do this, but inside the Movecraft directory is probably a bad place.

 ```
-java -jar BuildTools.jar --rev 1.10
 java -jar BuildTools.jar --rev 1.10.2
-java -jar BuildTools.jar --rev 1.11
 java -jar BuildTools.jar --rev 1.11.2
-java -jar BuildTools.jar --rev 1.12
 java -jar BuildTools.jar --rev 1.12.1
 ```
 Then, run the following to build Movecraft through `maven`.